rimarin/rimarin.github.io/content/blog/100-list.md

 18. ✓ Take a walk in the rain
 19. ✗ Learn to play harmonica (only learned _Ode to Joy_)
 20. ✓ Start a company
-21. ✗ Publish a paper -> will probably do in Q1/24
+21. ✗ Publish a paper -> hopefully will do in 2024
 22. ✗ Start a pizza company
 23. ✗ Camino de Santiago
 24. ✓ Fall in love